Credentials: PhD MSc Audiology

 After obtaining his B.A. in Communication and Psychology from Michigan State University in 2010, Evan pursued a career in human research science.
 At the University of Michigan and Northwestern University Evan collaborated with multiple research teams investigating the effects of long-term substance abuse on family relationships, examining auditory and literacy development in children through neurobiological and behavioral correlates, implementing clinical trials in ophthalmic disease populations, and conducting memory experiments with noninvasive brain stimulation and imaging methods.
 Evan is currently pursuing his AuD.
 His primary clinical and research interests include the assessment and treatment of children with hearing loss, central auditory processing disorders, and tinnitus and hyperacusis assessment and management.
 Beyond assisting those with hearing and balance difficulties in the clinic, Evan aspires to contribute to the scientific community and expand his auditory research background into a career in translational audiology.

-Emily is a second-year graduate student in the Doctor of Audiology program at UW-Madison.
+Emily is a third-year graduate student in the Doctor of Audiology program at UW-Madison.
 She graduated from the University of Minnesota-Twin Cities in 2019 with a B.A. in Speech-Language Hearing Sciences.
 Her interests include pediatric amplification and improving current practices in audiological testing, especially for children with neurodevelopmental disabilities.

-Grace Matzke is a junior at UW Madison studying Communication Sciences and Disorders and pursuing certificates in Global Health and Disability Rights and Services.
+Grace Matzke is a senior at UW Madison studying Communication Sciences and Disorders and pursuing certificates in Global Health and Disability Rights and Services.
 She is looking forward to exploring the intersection between hearing loss and auditory development and learning more about how this research may apply to treatment in pediatric clinical settings.

 Mary was a graduate student in the AuD program at UW-Madison.
 She graduated with a B.A. in communication sciences and disorders at UW-Madison in 2017.
 Her research interests include the effect of hearing aids on speech-evoked potentials in the pediatric population.
 She hopes to one day work with all ages in a hospital setting.